FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 [unresolved-questions]: #unresolved-questions

-It's unclear how much of the existing special error codes produced by the standard library (such as `FAILED_ASSERT_SIGNAL`) should be migrated to use this mechanism or should remain special behavior.

-The extent of the SDK integration of this feature is also quite open ended.
+The extent of the SDK integration of this feature is quite open ended.
 But implementation of this should give a good enough base to decide how much support we want and to extend it in the future.